Topics Map > Student Academic Policies > Grades

 - Students who wish to appeal a grade s/he has earned in a social science course (e.g., Anthropology, Linguistics, Sociology etc.) must appeal to the Associate Dean for Social Sciences.

-- Students who wish to appeal a grade s/he has earned in a natural science course (e.g., Biology, Chemistry, Mathematics, Physics, etc.) must appeal to the Associate Dean for Natural and Physical Sciences.
+- Students who wish to appeal a grade s/he has earned in a natural science course (e.g., Biology, Chemistry, Mathematics, Physics, etc.) must appeal to the Associate Dean for Natural, Physical & Mathematical Sciences.

 Please note that any appeal a student wishes to pursue must be accompanied with very strong documentation demonstrating the student was either incorrectly graded for the work s/he did in the course or treated in a way that the student believes was inconsistent with the standard grading policy/practice for all students who took the same course.
 Once a student has appealed at the Associate Dean level, the decision rendered is final.
 There is no opportunity to appeal this decision to the Dean of the College if the student does not receive a favorable outcome.

 The Office of Compliance is responsible for investigating allegations of discrimination.
 Federal law prohibits discrimination on the basis of race, color, national origin, sex, religion, disability/handicap.
 State law prohibits discrimination on the basis of all those factors covered by federal law, as well as ancestry, creed, age, sexual orientation, marital status, pregnancy, and parental status.
 For more information, please see Equal Opportunity Complaint Investigation.

 What do I do if I believe I have been discriminated against in the awarding of a grade?

 A student who alleges that discrimination was a factor in the assigning of the disputed grade should be directed to contact the Office of Compliance.